sentinel-hub/collections/collections/global-land-cover/readme.md

 ## Short description
 Global Land Cover products at 100 m resolution are delivered annually by [the global component of the Copernicus Land Service](https://land.copernicus.eu/global/products/lc).

 The most recent collection 3 (version 3.0.1) of 100 m Land Cover products for the years 2015 - 2019 were generated from the PROBA-V 100 m and 300 m satellite observations and several other ancillary datasets with global coverage.
 As from 2020, (2019-conso and 2020-nrt products) are planned to be generated from the combination of Sentinel-1 and Sentinel-2 satellite observations following end of PROBA-V operations.

-These Land Cover products provide a main discrete land cover classification map according to UN-FAO [LCCS](http://www.fao.org/3/x0596e/x0596e00.htm).
+These Land Cover products provide a main discrete land cover classification map according to UN-FAO Land Cover Classification System [LCCS](http://www.fao.org/3/x0596e/x0596e00.htm).
 Additional continuous  fractional layers for all basic land cover classes which give the percentage of a 100 m pixel that is filled with a specific land cover class, are also included in the Land Cover products to provide more detailed information on each land cover class.